dburles/mystical/readme.md

 ## Overview

-- Mystical is a small (~ 6 KB [size limited](https://github.com/ai/size-limit/)) runtime CSS-in-JS library, similar to and inspired by [theme-ui](https://theme-ui.com/) but with a more concise API.
+- Mystical is a small (< 7 KB [size limited](https://github.com/ai/size-limit/)) runtime CSS-in-JS library, similar to and inspired by [theme-ui](https://theme-ui.com/) but with a more concise API.
 - Specificity free!
 Style deduping and strict (configurable) psuedo class ordering to avoid specificity issues.
 The order in which you define your styles doesn't matter.
-To aid this, CSS shorthand properties (except for 1-to-4 properties) are disallowed.
+To aid this, CSS shorthand properties (except [1-to-4 properties](#shorthand-properties)) are disallowed.
 - Minimal dependencies.
 Mystical is built almost entirely from scratch.
 - Style with a just a [`css` prop](#css-prop), begone `styled`!
 - Atomic classes: Rather than serialising entire CSS objects (like [emotion](https://emotion.sh/) and [styled-components](https://styled-components.com/)), instead, `property: value` pairs become reusable classes.
 This means that your application styles scale well with [SSR or static site generation](#server-side-rendering), a lot less data will be sent across the wire.
 Sticking with common theme values especially helps.